codewithmawais/realtime-chat-app/README.md

 | :-------------- | :--------------------------------------- |
 | `dev`           | Starts a development instance of the app |

+## Contributing

+We welcome contributions to enhance Realtime Chat Application.
+If you find issues or have ideas for improvements, feel free to create a pull request or submit an issue in the repository.

 ## License

 This project is not licensed.